troglobit/resume/resume.md

 Software Architect for WeOS, at Westermo R&D, Västerås.

-* Invented, engineered, and designed the WeOS network operating system
+* Invented, engineered, and designed the WeOS network operating system, which is an in-house embedded Linux distribution with CLI, WebUI, SNMP
 * Introduced advanced version control using Subversion (now GIT is used)
 * Introduced collaborative issue tracking using Mantis
 * Systems administration for Linux servers